MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 See [WinIntegration Exception Logging](https://github.com/MarkerMetro/MarkerMetro.Unity.WinIntegration/blob/master/README.md#exception-logging) for more on exception logging.

-If you are not using Raygun, you can remove Raygun Nuget packages from the solution.
-Right click the solution and select "Manage Nuget Packages for Solution" and uncheck Raygun.

 You can replace [RaygunExceptionLogger](https://github.com/MarkerMetro/MarkerMetro.Unity.WinShared/blob/master/WindowsSolutionUniversal/UnityProject/UnityProject.Shared/Logging/RaygunExceptionLogger.cs) with an alternative implementation of IExceptionLogger for your crash reporting needs.
 Ensure that your projects have a reference to the crash reporting solution you are using and wire up your IExceptionLogger implementation to that solution.
 Lastly, [modify AppConfig.cs](https://github.com/MarkerMetro/MarkerMetro.Unity.WinShared/blob/master/WindowsSolutionUniversal/UnityProject/UnityProject.Shared/Config/AppConfig.cs) to assign your api key as required.

-If you are not using exception logging at all, you can remove Raygun.
+If you are not using exception logging at all you can remove Raygun as follows:

+- Remove Raygun Nuget packages from the solution.
+Right click the solution and select "Manage Nuget Packages for Solution" and uncheck Raygun.
-- Remove the RaygunExceptionLogger class from the project
+- Remove the RaygunExceptionLogger.cs class
 - Change the ExceptionLogger.Initialize line in App.xaml.cs to ExceptionLogger.Initialize(null);
 - [modify AppConfig.cs](https://github.com/MarkerMetro/MarkerMetro.Unity.WinShared/blob/master/WindowsSolutionUniversal/UnityProject/UnityProject.Shared/Config/AppConfig.cs)  to set the ExceptionLoggingEnabled property to return false to completely disable exception logging.